Dagestan: Martial arts

-In recent times, the region has been recognized for producing some of the world's best athletes in combat sports and produces the most MMA fighters of any region relative to population.
+Since the dissolution of the Soviet Union, the region has been recognized for producing some of the world's best athletes in combat sports and produces the most MMA fighters of any region relative to population.
 Dagestani born Khabib Nurmagomedov was a UFC lightweight champion who retired undefeated.
 His training partner, Islam Makhachev, who is also Dagestani, is the former lightweight champion and current welterweight champion, and currently the #1 ranked UFC pound-for-pound fighter.
-Khabib's cousin, Umar Nurmagomedov, is ranked #1 in the UFC's bantamweight division.
+Khabib's cousin, Umar Nurmagomedov, is ranked #2 in the UFC's bantamweight division.
 Umar's younger brother, Usman Nurmagomedov, is the former Bellator lightweight champion and currently fights in the PFL.
 Magomed Ankalaev, who also hails from Dagestan, is the former UFC light heavyweight champion.
-Abubakar Nurmagomedov is also a cousin of Khabib's who is Dagestani, he is also a professional MMA fighter with a professional record of 17-4-1.
+Abubakar Nurmagomedov is also a cousin of Khabib's who is Dagestani, he is also a professional MMA fighter with a professional record of 17–4–1.

 Dagestan has also historically produced a disproportionate number of Olympic and world champions in freestyle wrestling.
 Buvaisar Saitiev was a three-time Olympic champion, and Abdulrashid Sadulaev won gold at the 2016 Rio Olympics and 2021 Tokyo Olympics; they are both from Dagestan.
 Magomed Ramazanov, who also hails from Dagestan and is known for his resemblance to Khabib Nurmagomedov, won gold at the 2024 Paris Olympics.

 In boxing, Artur Beterbiev is a one-time World Cup gold medalist, a two-time Olympian, and held the undisputed light-heavyweight championship between October 2024 and February 2025.

-As well, many Dagestanis have collected accolades for other nations, Akhmed Tazhudinov represents Bahrain and won gold in the 2024 Paris Olympics, Nassourdine Imavov represents France and is the #1 ranked middleweight contender in the UFC; both were born in Dagestan.
+As well, many Dagestanis have collected accolades for other nations, Akhmed Tazhudinov represents Bahrain and won gold in the 2024 Paris Olympics, Nassourdine Imavov represents France and is the #2 ranked middleweight contender in the UFC; both were born in Dagestan.